 Backlog (i.e., unfulfilled or remaining performance obligations) represents the sales we expect to recognize for our products and services for which control has not yet transferred to the customer.
-Our backlog includes both funded (firm orders for our products and services for which funding has been both authorized and appropriated by the customer) and unfunded (firm orders for which funding has not been appropriated) amounts.
-We do not include unexercised options or potential orders under indefinite-delivery, indefinite-quantity agreements in our backlog.
+It is converted into sales in future periods as work is performed or deliveries are made.
 For our cost-reimbursable and fixed-priced-incentive contracts, the estimated consideration we expect to receive pursuant to the terms of the contract may exceed the contractual award amount.
 The estimated consideration is determined at the outset of the contract and is continuously reviewed throughout the contract period.
 In determining the estimated consideration, we consider the risks related to the technical, schedule and cost impacts to complete the contract and an estimate of any variable consideration.
 Periodically, we review these risks and may increase or decrease backlog accordingly.
 As the risks on such contracts are successfully retired, the estimated consideration from customers may be reduced, resulting in a reduction of backlog without a corresponding recognition of sales.
-As of March 27, 2022, our ending backlog was \$134.2 billion.
-We expect to recognize approximately 38% of our backlog over the next 12 months and approximately 61% over the next 24 months as revenue with the remainder recognized thereafter.
+As of March 26, 2023, our ending backlog was \$145.1 billion.
+We expect to recognize approximately 36% of our backlog over the next 12 months and approximately 59% over the next 24 months as revenue with the remainder recognized thereafter.